raizocoder/javascript-projects/10imageslider/README.md

-Here is a README file for your **Image Slider** project.
-This README provides an overview of the project's features, setup instructions, and functionality.

----

 # 🖼️ Image Slider
 # DEMO 👁️ https://image-slider-rohit.netlify.app/
 This **Image Slider** project is a simple HTML, CSS, and JavaScript application that allows users to view and navigate through a series of images.
 The slider includes "Previous" and "Next" buttons to control the image transition.